jalombar/starsmasher/README.md

 ## DATA VISUALIZATION
 I recommend Price's SPLASH software (Price 2007).
-The tutorial to visualize SPLASH is present in the StarSmasher repository in a folder called "Data_visualization"
+The tutorial to visualize SPLASH is present in the StarSmasher repository in a folder called "Data_visualization".

 ## Citations
 Balsara, D. S. 1995, Journal of Computational Physics, 121, 357